jordanallen98/reactaws/README.md

 ### Basic Requirements

 We need an application that allows users to search for, queue up, and play music.
+You'll notice that these requirements are not step by step and left open to interpretation.
+That's done on purpose!
+We want to see how granular you decide to make your React components and whether you find ways to reuse any of them.
+Have fun!

   - [ ] Design your user interface and user experience (a quick hand sketch is recommended).
   - [ ] The application should utilize Sound Cloud for finding music.